Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 >["chocolate", "mint", "strawberry"]
 >```

-{% endcapture %}

-{% include tabs.html tableid="call" opt1="Properties" content1=call-prop opt2="Multi-instance" content2=multi opt3="Appearance" content3=call-img opt4="XML" content4=call-xml %}

 ### Expanded and collapsed sub-processes

 Sub-processes are also known as embedded sub-processes and can be expanded or collapsed.
 Elements for the sub-process can only be dragged into an expanded sub-process.
 Use the spanner icon against a sub-process to toggle between a collapsed and expanded state.

 A sub-process requires a start and an end event.
 Only a [standard start event](#start-event) can be used in embedded sub-processes.
 The sequence flow within a sub-process cannot cross its boundary without the sub-process completing.
 The advantage of a sub-process is that it creates its own scope within a process.
 This allows for boundary events to be attached to the sub-process.

 **Note**: When a sub-process is executed as part of a process instance, it does not receive a new `processInstanceId`.
 The elements within the sub-process will be executed under the ID of the parent process.
-[Process variables]({% link process-automation/latest/model/processes/index.md %}#process-variables) are also shared between a sub-process and its parent with no additional mapping required.
+[Process variables](README.md#process-variables) are also shared between a sub-process and its parent with no additional mapping required.

-{% capture sub-prop %}

 #### Basic properties